New Dec 2022: Shorter Concur Guide

 You also have the option of applying for a UNC Travel and Expense Card.
 This will help prevent you from spending out of pocket.

-IMPORTANT: UNC will only reimburse economy airfare.
-The few exceptions are listed at the UNC Policy on Transportation Expenses.
+IMPORTANT: UNC will only pay for economy airfare.
+The few exceptions are listed at the UNC Procedure on Air Travel.

 Airfare must be booked via Concur or by calling World Travel to arrange a flight.
 No other travel agencies are authorized.